-5. The group is elitist, claiming a special, exalted status for itself, its leader(s) and members (for example, the leader is considered the Messiah, a special being, an avatar—or the group and/or the leader is on a special mission to save humanity).
+5. The group is elitist, claiming a special, exalted status for itself, its leader(s) and members (for example, the leader is considered the Messiah, a unique being, an avatar—or the group and the leader are on a special mission to save humanity).

-6. The group has a polarized us-versus-them mentality, which may cause conflict with the wider society.
+6. The group has a polarized us-versus-them mentality, which may cause conflict with the broader society.